paulrrdiaz/how-to-structure-your-css/README.md

 # How to Structure your CSS
-*NOTE: Everything you'll see/read in here are advice not rules*
+*NOTE: Everything you see/read is advice not rules*

 ## Good Practices

 ### Internal Standards
-Keep it consistent and simple, you have to be empathetic with other developers and the most difficult thing is agree on what kind of standards you're going to use but when you cross that bridge you'll be confident in your team and it'll have a high impact in any project.
+Keep it consistent and simple, you have to be empathetic with other developers and the most difficult thing is to agree on what kind of standards you're going to use but when you cross that bridge you'll be confident in your team and it'll make a high impact in any project.
 You can check some examples from other companies:
 - [PrimerCSS/Github](http://primercss.io/)
 - [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.xml)